ahmed3000xp/RetroFlex-OS/README.md

 - **Furry Fact:** The developer claims that RetroFlex OS runs smoother when you pet your favorite plushie while compiling.
 It's unproven, but it might just be the secret to compiling success!

+- **Global Touch:** The mastermind behind RetroFlex OS is an Arab blending Egyptian flair with Saudi spice.
+And yes, their Muslim heritage might mean more prayers—specifically, when pressing Enter after typing `make all` in the terminal.
+It’s rumored that when they pray for a smooth compile, it actually works.
+Just don’t ask how many times they’ve had to pray!

+- **How Many Times you did this** I think you cringed 1 to 2 times, when I said that I'm a furry and an Arch User.
+I think you LOLed (Laughed Out Loud) a lot from What I said!

 #### License

 This project is licensed under the GNU GPL-3.0 license.